← Back to Today's Slate

 How to Use Bump

-1. Scan the slate — Find games with red danger badges (score > 65).
+1. Scan the slate — Find games with red fat pitch badges (score > 65).
 These are your primary targets.

 2. Click the pitcher — Review season vs recent form.
 Is the high score driven by recent bad starts or a season-long pattern?